oleg-kovalov/grpc-learning-java/README.md

 In many scenarious client and server could be differently implemented.\
 gRPC being platform agnostic by design allows such communication, using same .proto files across all participants as the single source of truth.

-In otder to try such scenario current project could be used together with [grpc-learning-rest-proxy](https://github.com/oleg-kovalov/grpc-learning-rest-proxy) project written in Go.
+In order to try such scenario current project could be used together with [grpc-learning-rest-proxy](https://github.com/oleg-kovalov/grpc-learning-rest-proxy) project written in Go.

 Start Golang gRPC server
 ```bash